js5810/TreasuryAuction/README.md

 ![alt text](https://github.com/js5810/TreasuryAuction/blob/main/metadata/Treasury_Auction_Demo.gif)

 This is useful because:
+* the distribution of bids from each auction contains useful information about investor confidence in interest rates that isn't captured by the single secondary market treasury yield value that investors usually look at
 * the official TreasuryDirect website does not readily provide detailed data on auctions for new and re-opened US debt securities
 * API is missing many fields and only show 250; nowhere near all auctions
 * more important data such as the actual YTM determined by the auction are scattered throughout the website on interactive tables and PDF documents